ZoranAshura/Monitoring-tools/README.md

 ![1.8](./images/part_1/1.10.png)

 ## Part 2.
 Visualization
-### Add a dashboard with the following metrics to grafana:
+### 1.Add a dashboard with the following metrics to grafana:
 -   number of nodes;
 -   number of containers;
 -   number of stacks;